firesidefiction/firesidefiction.github.io/about.md

 ## Supporting Fireside

 Running Fireside isn’t cheap.
 Most of our revenue goes to pay for our writers and artists.
-The rest of our revenue goes to site maintenance and other administrative costs.
+The way we keep doing what we do is with your direct financial support.

 {% include call-to-action.html %}